dotMorten/DotNetOMDGenerator/README.md

   format        Format to generate: 'image' generates an image for each object.
                 'html' a single html output (html is default) preprocessors Define a set of preprocessors values.
-Use ; to separate multiple filters       Defines one or more strings that can't be part of the path Ie '/Samples/;/UnitTests/' (use forward slash for folder separators) regexfilter   Defines a regular expression for filtering on full file names in the source ShowPrivate   Show private members (default is false)
+Use ; to separate multiple exclude       Defines one or more strings that can't be part of the path Ie '*/Samples/*;*/UnitTests/*' (use forward slash for folder separators) regexfilter   Defines a regular expression for filtering on full file names in the source ShowPrivate   Show private members (default is false)